Zoning Board of Appeals Relief

 - Whether an alleged difficulty is self - created

-Note: The ZBA need not find in favor of the applicant on every one of the above questions but must take merely one of the factors into account.
+Note: The ZBA need not find in favor of the applicant on every one of the above questions.
+Rather, the ZBA must merely take each one of the factors into account.
 The ZBA may also decide that a lesser variance than the one requested would be appropriate, or may decide that there are alternatives available to the applicant, which would not require a variance.

 State law requires the ZBA, in Use and Area variance applications, to grant the minimum variance necessary to provide relief, while at the same time taking care to protect the character of the neighborhood and the health, safety and welfare of the community.
 The ZBA may impose reasonable conditions on granting any variances.